RStainforth/oca-phd/README.md

 soc2oca
 ==========

-Once entries on the SOC file have been filled, 'soc2oca' will then process information from the SOC files to OCARun files.
+The optical fit performs a chi-square test between an observed and model-predicted variable; the occupancy ratio.
+For a single PMT, the occupancy ratio is the ratio of the occupancy from an off-axis run divided by the occupancy observed at the same PMT from a central run.
+Therefore, to produce an OCARun file, soc2oca requires the run IDs of the off-axis (-r) and central (-c) runs.
+In general, the laserball position is best determined from laserball runs from the same off-axis positio, but at longer wavelengths.
+Hence, the 'wavelength' (-w) run ID is required also to retrieve the best estimate of the laserball position.

+NOTE: It is assumed the user knows that the position in the off-axis (-r) run file and the wavelength (-w) file are the same.

 Example usage at the command line:

     soc2oca -r 123456 -c 654321 -w 987654

-Here, the '-r' argument is the main-run (SOC) file to be processed ("123456_Run.root"), '-c' is the associated central-run ("654321_Run.root") and '-w' an optional associated run at a different wavelength (in SNO, this was usually at 500 nm).
-The central- and wavelength-runs provide information which can be used to calculate the corrections to some of the optical parameters required for the main run file. 'soc2oca' writes a OCARun file, "123456_OCARun.root" to the 'oca-plus/data/runs/ocarun' directory.
-The -w option is optional.
+To summarise: The '-r' argument is the off-axis SOC file to be processed ("123456_Run.root"), '-c' is the associated central-run SOC file ("654321_Run.root") and '-w' an optional associated run at a different wavelength (in SNO, this was usually at 500 nm).

+'soc2oca' writes a OCARun file, "123456_OCARun.root" to the 'oca-plus/data/runs/ocarun' directory.

 oca2fit
 ==========